General Learning Strategies (GLS1O) for Grade 8 WRDSB Students

 Expectations for Students:

-• Students are expected to participate daily for the duration of the program.
+• Students are expected to participate daily for the entirety of the program.

 • Attend whole group and small lessons at scheduled times every day with their teachers and classmates